dendrofen/docker-vitejs-tailwind-handlebars/README.md

 ## Demo

 Project contains 2 web pages demo, implementing all essentials code structures of used packages.
 Run or build project to see, and modify.
-You can just empty src folder in case whant start from scratch.
+You can empty src folder in case to start project from scratch.

 ## Run Locally